Skip to main content

 Q13 - Is it possible to withdraw from the UWLP?

-It is possible to withdraw from a module in the University-Wide Language Programme within the first two weeks of teaching.
+You can withdraw from a module on the UWLP within the first two weeks of teaching.

-If you are considering withdrawing, it is important that you do this as soon as you have made your decision.
+If you are considering withdrawing, please do this as soon as possible so your space can be offered to another student.
 Withdrawals after the first two weeks of teaching are not permitted.
 If you do not withdraw on time, you will have to take the assessments and pass in order to not receive a 'Fail' on your transcript.

 Once you have completed the first semester of teaching and successfully passed, you will be automatically enrolled onto the second semester module.
 If you do not wish to continue, you will be given the opportunity to withdraw again at the beginning of the second semester.